-The Ethiopian Orthodox Church (EOC) has a massive presence in the country.
-It is one of the factors contributing to the complexity of the dynamics of religious freedom violations in Ethiopia; as well as being victim of violations itself, the EOC also plays a pivotal role as a perpetrator of violations.
-Historical Christian communities face violations mostly from the government and Islamic radicalism.
+The EOC has a massive presence in the country.
+It is one of the factors contributing to the complexity of the dynamics of religious freedom violations in Ethiopia; as well as being a victim of violations itself, the EOC also plays a pivotal role as a perpetrator of violations.
+Historical Christian communities face violations, mostly from the government and Islamic radicalism.
 Also, in areas where tribalism is dominant, there is pressure on the EOC.
 Orthodox Christians are mostly concentrated in northern and central Ethiopia.
-Christians living in Muslim-dominated regional states (Harrari, Somalia, Afar), as well as local communities (e.g. among the Silte), face difficulties in living out their faith.
+Christians living in Muslimdominated regional states (Harrari, Somalia, Afar), as well as local communities (e.g., among the Silte), face difficulties in living out their faith.